Dalabad/password-generator/README.md

 docker build . -t password-generator
 ```

+or pull the image from docker hub `sgtdalabad/password-generator`

 ## Configuration

 The following environment variables are used to configure the password generator's default settings: